AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Description of workflows

-Based on requirements to tests multiple test cases.
-- We designed and created multiple complementaries workflows.
+Based on requirements to tests multiple test cases, we designed and created multiple complementaries workflows.
 Each workflow was led by a different scientist so as to gain feedbacks and experience from multiple personal expertise.

 1 - **Passively viewing worflow**.
 This worflow presented windowed drifting gratings of various contrasts as well as a replicated version of the locally sparse noise stimulus.